Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/html5-starting-boilerplate-template.md

 - Title: What is our document called?
 This is the page title that shows in your tab
 - Meta description: A short description of our page
 - Meta Author: The author's name is not a mandatory field, but I like to include this.
-- Meta viewport, I tend to include these since they make sure your page behaves well on mobile.
+- Meta viewport, I tend to include these since they ensure your page behaves well on mobile.
 This one is the most generic one that will scale to the device size.
 - Link to our stylesheet.
 In this case, the stylesheet is called style.css and sits in the css folder.

 **Body section**